Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ## UX - Strategy
 ### Project Goals

 The goal of this project is to create a static user-centric website for an up and coming pottery class business in South Wales.
 The business has not yet begun trading so at this time they are looking to establish an online presence ahead of their launch.
-The outcome of this project will add value to user experience by utilising UX design principles.
-The site will be cleanly presented, easy to navigate and encourage enquires through clickable links.
+To achieve this, the project will evaluate similar businesses and establish effective UX principles.
+The site will be cleanly presented, easy to navigate, encourage enquires through clickable links and viewable on all devices.

 ### Competitor Review